meta-pixel

 Outdoor Ideas

 Explore options in your community to participate in a story walk.
 If there are no opportunities in your community most Child Care Resource and Referral locations are willing to partner with AHS centers and provide this opportunity.
+Add seashells and other items you would find at the beach in your sand area outside.
+Build excitement with the children in the sand area by having a “treasure hunt or a fossil hunt.”
+This could lead to a bigger project of hosting a scavenger hunt in the language(s) shared in your program and inviting families to participate.

-AHSABC has provided our educators who attended The LOVIT Way Gathering with Spoons.
+Circle time area: AHSABC has provided the educators who attended The LOVIT Way Gathering with Spoons.
 We have been hearing that the children are enjoying playing the spoons.
 Incorporate the spoons into songs and activities, play fiddle music and role model how to spoon to the beat of the fiddle.
 Invite Elders in to join in or lead some fun activities with the Spoons.
+A great resource and site to order finished ready for playing (would not work for an art project) Wooden Spoons | Gabriel Dumont Institute (gdins.org)

-Spoons, Castinets & Finger Cymbals – Long & McQuade (long-mcquade.com)
+Elder Betty Gladue recommends these metal spoons: Spoons, Castinets & Finger Cymbals – Long & McQuade (long-mcquade.com)https://www.tomleemusic.ca/grover-troph

-Elder involvement:
+Elder involvement

 Invite Elders to PEP it helps them to understand the different processes that happen at programs!
 As well as the importance of Elder involvement to the daily program as well as to the operation of the program.
+Grandma Josie participated in PEP at the Kermode Daycare.

 Kermode Childcare Center Terrace B.C Grandparent Josie Casey Nisga’a Ksim Laxgibuu